Almost all business owners hate Yelp, but they understand its power.

 - According to Reevoo, reviews produce an average 18% uplift in sales.

 But of course, off-site (third-party) reviews matter, too.
-At ConversionXL Institute we recently published an Academic Insight that summed up third-party review sites and their effects on sales as such:
+At CXL Institute we recently published an Academic Insight that summed up third-party review sites and their effects on sales as such:

 - Third-party websites influence customer reviews & word-of-mouth, which in turn influences sales on retail websites.